lukeevangraham/book-search/README.md

 ## Overview
 Deployed at: https://lgraham-book-search.herokuapp.com/

+There are so many books out there.
+How do you keep track of what you want to read?
+In this activity, I created a new React-based Google Books Search app to help organize a reading list.
+This app utilizes React components, helper/util functions, and React's lifecycle methods to query and display books based on user searches.
+I also used Node, Express and MongoDB so that users can save books to review or purchase later.

 ![Home](./readmeImages/home.png?raw=true "Home")

-In this activity, I created a new React-based Google Books Search app.
-This assignment requires me to create React components, work with helper/util functions, and utilize React lifecycle methods to query and display books based on user searches.
-I also used Node, Express and MongoDB so that users can save books to review or purchase later.

 ## Using the app